audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

 - Wednesday → 15% off
 - Friday → 20% off

 Given the total cost for each party (calculated in Part B), apply these day-specific discounts on top of any group discounts.
 After applying the discount for the specific day, each person in the party will pay separately.
+(You don't have to call anything from Part B, assume group discounts have been calculated already.)

 Input Details:
 - A list of lists, where each inner list represents a party, and each number in that list is the amount of pizza an individual ate.